csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/introduction/index.md

 This has seen Screenplay become popular for writing the logic of [Behavior-driven development tests](https://en.wikipedia.org/wiki/Behavior-driven_development).
 Despite this, _Screenplay is not limited to just testing logic_.

+In its early days _Screenplay was better-known as the "Journey" pattern_.

 ## How Screenplay fits into an architecture

 This diagram provides a very high-level look at where Screenplay lies within the architecture of your software.